in-st/instant-erc1363-payable-token/Instant/README.md

  Contract: InstToken Test
     totalSupply
-      ✓ all tokens should be in the deployer account freeze
+      ✓ all tokens should be in the deployer account blacklist
-      ✓ should be freezed at first and the transfer should be rejected (97ms) ✓ should NOT be able to freeze when it was already freezed ✓ should reject freeze call from non owner
-      ✓ should make the token as freeze when it was unfreezed (232ms) unfreeze
-      ✓ should NOT be able to unfreeze when it was already unfreezed (67ms) ✓ should reject unfreeze call from non owner
-      ✓ should make the token as unfreeze when it was freezed (298ms) ✓ should be able to transfer freely once unfreezed (140ms) whitelist
-      ✓ onwer should have full whitelist
-      ✓ should NOT be able to configure whitelist of 0 address ✓ should NOT be able to configure whitelist without owner permission (61ms) ✓ should whitelist any options of multiple addresses (114ms) blacklist
       ✓ should NOT be able to add 0x0 to the blacklist ✓ should NOT be able to remove 0x0 from the blacklist ✓ should NOT be able to add/remove blacklist without owner permission (99ms) ✓ should add to blacklist (68ms)
       ✓ should remove from blacklist (61ms)
-    transfer when unfreezed
-      ✓ should NOT be able to transfer (from: blacklisted) (136ms) ✓ should NOT be able to transfer (to: blacklisted) (133ms) ✓ should transfer (from: blacklisted [no], to: blacklisted [no]) (217ms) transfer when freezed
-      ✓ should NOT be able to transfer (from: blacklisted) even if its allow_transfer is true (235ms) ✓ should NOT be able to transfer (to: blacklisted) even if its allow_deposit is true (496ms) ✓ should NOT be able to transfer (from: allow_transfer [no], to: allow_deposit [yes]) (183ms) ✓ should NOT be able to transfer (from: allow_transfer [yes], to: allow_deposit [no]) (303ms) ✓ should transfer (from: allow_transfer [yes], to: allow_deposit [yes]) (180ms) ✓ should transfer (from: allow_unconditional_transfer [yes], to: allow_deposit [no]) (326ms) ✓ should transfer (from: allow_transfer [no], to: allow_unconditional_deposit [yes]) (377ms) multi transfer
-      ✓ should be able to transfer to multiple accounts (136ms)

-  29 passing (7s)
 ```

 # 5. Example Deployment and expected output